Data Protection Policy F&Qs

 • Last updated: 02.03.2020

-Employees at the European Business University (hereafter “EBU”) collect and process large amounts of personal data in the course of their research, scholarship of students and administrative tasks.
+Employees at the European Business Institute (hereafter “EBU”) collect and process large amounts of personal data in the course of their research, scholarship of students and administrative tasks.

 This Policy (hereafter “the Policy”) forms part of EBU’s commitment to safeguarding personal data processed by its staff and personal data concerning its staff.
 Processing as used here has a very broad definition and includes activities such as the collection, storage, consultation, modification, disclosure (including publication), and destruction of data.